An SMSF lets you take control of your superannuation and gives you flexibility.

 Did you know that a self-managed super fund also allows trustees to purchase business real property inside their super fund?

 An SMSF allows trustees to purchase business real property inside their super fund and this can provide many tax benefits.
-If there is not enough money in the fund, a self-managed super fund can also borrow money from a financial institute to buy a property.
+If there is not enough money in the fund, a self-managed super fund can also borrow money from a financial institution to buy a property.

-Owning a commercial property in a self-managed super fund provides a plethora of benefits.
 The commercial premises can be leased to the members for their business.
 This strategy allows the business to claim a tax deduction for the rent in their business while growing their superannuation for retirement.

-Almost anyone can have an SMSF!
+Almost anyone can have a self-managed super fund!

 Being a member of an SMSF also means you are a trustee of the SMSF, or a Director of corporate trustee (a company).
-SMSF trustees need to declare that they:

 2. Are not an insolvent under administration;